dtinth/dt.in.th/ipedal.md

 A programmable foot pedal for your iPad and Node.js.

-iPedal creates a web server that can be accessed with an iPad, which is then used as a foot pedal.
+iPedal creates a web server that can be accessed through an iPad, which is then used as a foot pedal.

 ![](/uploads/ipedal.jpeg)